akulutka/olymp/README.md

-# 0lymp - Extremely efficient algorithms.
+# 0lymp: Extremely efficient algorithms
 ### There you can see >20 different algorithms I've been researching for last two years

 ## Level C